logisim-evolution/logisim-evolution/README.md

 * Theldo Cruz Franqueira - Pontifícia Universidade Católica de Minas Gerais - Brasil
 * Moshe Berman - Brooklyn College

-If you feel that your name should be in this list, please feel free to send us a [mail](mailto:roberto.rigamonti@heig-vd.ch)!
+If you feel that your name should be in this list, please feel free to send us a [mail](mailto:ktt1@bfh.ch)!

 ## Other Logisim forks available on the net

+* [Logisim holycross](https://github.com/kevinawalsh/logisim-evolution) - a branch from logisim evolution(2.13.14) with several great enhancements made by Kevin Walsh.
+Currently there is an effort ongoing to merge these features in evolution.
 * [Logisim by Joseph Lawrance et al.](https://github.com/lawrancej/logisim) - they have started from Burch's original code and integrated it in several open-source development frameworks, cleaning up the code.
 We have taken a few code cleanups and the redo functionality from their code.
 * [logisim-iitd](https://code.google.com/p/logisim-iitd) - IIT Delhi version of Logisim, it integrates the floating-point components within the arithmetic unit.
 * [Logisim for the CS3410 course, Cornell University](http://www.cs.cornell.edu/courses/cs3410/2015sp/) - they have a very interesting test vector feature, that was only recently integrated into logisim-evolution.